Business Licences

 Examples of businesses that fall under Tier 3 include:

-• Nightclubs/pubs requiring liquor primary licences
+• Nightclubs and pubs requiring liquor primary licences.

-• Cannabis retailers
+• Cannabis retailers.

 Tier 4

-$500 per year plus a one-time, $250 application fee:
+$500 per year plus a one-time, $250 application fee; the fee is non-refundable.

-• Short-term rental and short-term rental - bed and breakfast
+• Short-term rental and short-term rental - bed and breakfast.

 The annual licence fee for a short-term rental is not prorated based on the application date.